home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 5. Turn on unrestricted data for the Android app.
 (Samsung users will need to disable data saver for Home Assistant as well.)
 6. Check that background access setting under App Configuration shows the app has proper access.

 If you are still seeing location issues then you may find it helpful to use the [crash logs](#android-crash-logs) to determine whats going on as we report the entire location decision making process there.
-When you look at the logs pay attention to the lines that contain `LocBroadcastReveiver` to follow the decisions.
+When you look at the logs pay attention to the lines that contain `LocBroadcastReceiver` to follow the decisions.
 Below is an example of what you can expect to see to ensure that location updates are coming to the phone.
 The app still has a decision making process to ensure we get a valid location to actually send back.

 ```
 2021-02-03 09:03:00.900 7306-7306/?
 D/LocBroadcastReceiver: Received location update.